pneyrinck/corecontrol/README.md

 ```
 #include "corecontrol.h"

-// set the protocol and port for receiving messages
-CCSetProperty("/osc/0", "ipProtocol", "udp");
-CCSetProperty("/osc/0", "receiveIpPort", 7000);
+// create an OSC module
+CCModule* module = CCModuleCreate("osc", "widgetx", "Widget X");
+// create a socket to send messages
+CCSocket* socket = CCSocketCreate("udp", "receive", 7001);

 // set a callback function to receive values
-CCModuleAddControlObserver("/osc/0", receive);
+CCModuleAddControlObserver(module, receive);
-CCConnect("/osc/0", true);

-void receive(const char* jsonPtr, void* data, int length)
+CCConnect(true, module, socket);

+void receiveControlValueFloat(std::string controlName, float controlValue)
 {
-  if (strcmp(jsonPtr, "/osc/0/controls/volume/valueNumber")
+  if (controlName.compare("volume")==0)
   {
-    float receivedValue = (float)data;
+    float receivedValue = controlValue;
   }
 }
 ```
 Please note that the OSC message received has the addresss '/volume' and could have been sent by any OSC application.
-The beginning part of the path, '/osc/0/controls', indicates that Core Control's OSC module received a  message.
-The '/valueNumber' part of the path indicates the most recent floating point value received.
+The beginning part of the path, '/controls', indicates that Core Control's OSC module received an OSC control message.
+The '/valueFloat' part of the path indicates a float value was received.
 The middle part of the path indicates the OSC address of the message.

+###### OCC Modules

+The OSC protocol is very good, but it has many limitations.
+The OCC protocol was designed to solve these limitations.
+One limitation of OSC is that it does not scale well to large systems with arbitrary control addresses: the message contains a text address value that can be of any length.
+Another limitation is that an OSC software application has no way to describe itself so that other applications can send messages to it and understand its role.

-###### Core Control Models / Core Control Surfaces
+###### Core Control Module Roles - Models And Surfaces

-Core Control provides two module types that are important to understand: "model" and "surface".

-First, it will help to understand that Core Control uses the model-adapter-view software pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the name "surface" instead of "view."
+Core Control uses the software design pattern known as 'model-view-adapter' which is described here: https://en.wikipedia.org/wiki/Model–view–adapter.
+Core Control modules must specify their role and implement the behavior appropriate to that role.
+There are two roles at this time: "model" and "surface".
+The "surface" role is equivalent to the "view" role in the 'model-view-adapter' pattern.
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
 It is very important to understand these things:

 * A model can be controlled by one or more surfaces simultaneously through adapters.
-* A surface typically controls one model through an adapter.
+* A surface typically controls a surface through an adapter.
 * A surface never assumes it is the only thing controlling a model.
 * A model typically has no knowledge of what is controlling it.